 Liz Rundorff Smith

-Liz received a BA in Studio Art from the College of Wooster in Wooster, OH in 2000.
-She studied abroad at The Marchutz School of Painting in Aix en Provence, France in 1998 and The British Institute of Florence in Florence, Italy in 2004.
+Liz received a BA in Studio Art from the College of Wooster in Wooster, OH.
+She also studied abroad at The Marchutz School of Painting in Aix en Provence, France and The British Institute of Florence in Florence, Italy.
 From 2000 to 2003 she served as Program Director of the Hoyt Institute of Fine Arts in New Castle, PA where she developed and organized exhibitions and educational programming.
-In December of 2005, she received an MFA in Painting from Edinboro University of Pennsylvania.
-Liz moved to Greenville in 2006 to serve as Program Director for the Artisphere arts festival until July of 2016.
+Liz received an MFA in Painting from Edinboro University of Pennsylvania before moving to Greenville in 2006 to serve as Program Director for the Artisphere arts festival until July of 2016.
 During Liz’s tenure with Artisphere the festival gained national recognition and top industry rankings.
-Liz continues to exhibit her work in solo and group exhibitions.
+Liz is a painter who continues to exhibit her work in solo and group exhibitions.
+Most recently she exhibited in The Other Art Fair in Brooklyn, NY.
 She lives in Travelers Rest with her husband Brad and daughters Piper and Tessa.

 Marlowe S. Whitaker

 Marlowe is a graduate of Newberry College with a BA in Studio Art.
 She completed a work-study at Arrowmont School of Arts and Crafts and worked for the Governor's Office of Ombudsman.
 In 2014 Marlowe moved to Greenville and worked as an Administrative Assistant for the GHS Office of Philanthropy & Partnership.
 Her professional background is in administrative support of constituent services and donor relations.
 Marlowe is a practicing amateur potter focusing on utilitarian pottery.